 --Ilana Waters, author of the middle-grade fantasy novel, The Adventures of Stanley Delacourt: Book I of Hartlandia

 I accept copyediting projects on a selective basis.
 A thorough copyedit involves correcting grammar, punctuation, spelling, usage, and sentence and paragraph structure.
-Depending on your needs, it can also include rephrasing for clarity and help with standard publishing industry manuscript formatting.
-Whether I’m working online or with pencil and paper, I mark all changes so that the writer can see my revisions clearly and compare them to the original draft.
+It can also include rephrasing for clarity and help with standard publishing industry manuscript formatting.
+I mark all changes so that the writer can see my revisions clearly and compare them to the original draft.

 How much will it cost?
 If you need copyediting only--just the corrections described above, without feedback on the content--you can take advantage of a lower rate: $30 per hour, with a 2-hour minimum.
 This option appeals to writers who have already received extensive feedback and simply want to give their work a professional polish before they approach agents and publishers, or before they self-publish.